 This is the regulator of work-based pension schemes.
 The Pensions Regulator has powers to protect members of work-based pension schemes and a wide range of powers to help put matters right, where needed.
 In extreme cases, the regulator is able to fine trustees or employers, and remove trustees from a scheme.
 You can contact the Pensions Regulator at:

-Telephone 0345 6000707
+Telephone: 0345 6007060

+Website: www.thepensionsregulator.gov.uk

 How can I trace my pension rights?